Alexx Calise: Interviews

 Calise has been interviewed by The Wall Street Journal, Examiner.com, Guitar Player, Blender, Guitar World, Louis Velazquez of UCW Radio, Outloud Multimedia, Hard Drivin' Radio, Paul and Young Ron of Big 106 FM, Empowerment4women.com, Broward New Times, Sun-Sentinel, Miami Community News, and more.
 She was also interviewed in the nationally distributed how-to/method book, How to Succeed as a Female Musician (Alfred Publishing), which features such notable musicians as Lisa Loeb and the Donnas), and more.

 Charity work

-Calise is involved with the Wear Your Music Foundation, an organization that produces jewelry from high-profile artists' guitar strings.
+Calise is involved with Wear Your Music, an organization that produces jewelry from high-profile artists' guitar strings.
 All sales from Calise's bracelets are donated to the Brain Trauma Foundation.